anszau/gruvbox-concoctis-vscode-theme/README.md

 <div align="left">

 All screenshots are shown using the 'mix' palette, and with both the Bold fonts option enabled and the Italic fonts option enabled.
-See [Configuration Settings](#config) below.
+See [Configuration Settings](#config) below for more information.

+Additionally, all screenshots are show with VSCode's Semantic Highlighting feature turned off via `"editor.semanticHighlighting.enabled": false`.

 </div>